 To implement the auto allocate model in Community Nursing and ensure timely and effective clinical allocation of patient visits, to appropriately skilled clinicians, maximising effective use of clinician time.
-4 PCN teams now using auto allocate. outh To maintain current Community Physio waiting time for routine referrals of days, and ensure patients are assessed and triaged appropriately. • Current waiting times are between 5-7 working days from triage.
+4 PCN teams now using auto allocate. outh To maintain current Community Physio waiting time for routine referrals of days, and ensure patients are assessed and triaged appropriately.
+Current waiting times are between 5-7 working days from triage.
 Referral rate increasing (34% increase since Jan 22) Adults Portsmouth To continue with the development of the Urgent Care Response Team.
 To support the wider PSEH system in supporting patients with urgent care provision at home where appropriate.
 SOP has now been submitted to ASP board and approved.
 Doccla commencing pilot in December 2022 with frailty virtual ward.
 Nursing vacancies filled, however still in the recruitment process for therapy.
 Business case currently being developed for ACP model.
 To develop the virtual ward model in line with the national agenda.
 Doccla piloted in Dec 2022.
 Currently 10 patients managed within frailty VW.
 Business case being developed for ACP model to sit within UCR/Frailty VW.
 To improve and enhance educational input to patients at an early stage in their Diabetes disease process in order to promote self-management and improve outcomes.
 Desmond waiting list down to 2 weeks.
 All patient results audited and fed back to practice nurses if patients aren't achieving targets.

-T T To continue with the MDT ണ To date have targeted 2 care homes.
+- T To continue with the MDT സ To date have targeted 2 care homes.
 Looking to target the approach to all care homes in ZWY Both homes have received training around diabetes and carers remaining care homes Portsmouth to improve quality trained to administer insulin with competencies commencing 2023. health outcomes.
 Both homes have a hypo box All residents have a personal care plan and have an up-to-date diabetes annual review All those on insulin have a libre sensor.
-Continue to expand child, m.
-The Participation Strategy is about to end.
-The major milestones young person and family Z(W) are met, and a new Participation Strategy is being developed at the engagement in service moment. development, and increase The milestones remaining from the previous strategy will be involvement in their treatment transferred into the 2023-26 version. plan, developing increased The completed evaluation of client involvement and learning will choice within care pathways. feed into the new strategy.
+Continue to expand child, The Participation Strategy is about to end.
+The major milestones young person and family are met, and a new Participation Strategy is being developed at the engagement in service moment. development, and increase involvement in their treatment The milestones remaining from the previous strategy will be transferred into the 2023-26 version. plan, developing increased The completed evaluation of client involvement and learning will choice within care pathways. feed into the new strategy.
 We have an additional young inspector and launched the Participation Newsletter.
-We are advertising for new young inspectors.
-S The Complaints Response pilot is ongoing, and we now have a Children and Families patient safety partner. ап To prioritise the wellbeing of Reviewed and updated the support offer for incidents for staff, P our workforce and embed a ZIII) based on staff feedback. an consistent offer across the Exploring with corporate partners and enhanced support offer en Service Line.
-Year 2. which will include TRIM. d Service Line.
-Tear 2.
-Work remains ongoing to support staff through an enhanced Ë wellbeing offer with wellbeing champions embedded within 0 services.
+We are advertising for new young inspectors. ies The Complaints Response pilot is ongoing, and we now have a Children and Families patient safety partner.
+Far To prioritise the wellbeing of (M) Reviewed and updated the support offer for incidents for staff, Þ our workforce and embed a < W based on staff feedback. ar consistent offer across the Exploring with corporate partners and enhanced support offer .en Service Line.
+Year 2. which will include TRiM. ig Work remains ongoing to support staff through an enhanced S: wellbeing offer with wellbeing champions embedded within services.
 Individual services will continue to offer bespoke interventions, dependent upon staff feedback for their area which will continue to evolve and adjust per needs.
 Examples include "Crafternoon Tea", "Thanks for that", local newsletters, reflective practice and celebrating good practice.
-We are still working on the staff support "menu" within service which sits alongside Organisation PIPPLE staff support model which sits alongside Organisation RIPPLE staff support model.
+We are still working on the staff support "menu" within service which sits alongside Organisation RIPPLE staff support model.
 Staff incident debrief training, has not increased, but there are more staff to offer the service.
 There is more work to do in training additional people in services to deliver it.